Gummy Smile: Definition and Treatment with Lip Repositioning method

 Illustration of upper lip lengthening surgery

-• Lower incision: Lie along the mucogingival junction, which may be 1–2mm higher or lower depending on the case.
+• Lower incision: Along the mucogingival junction (1–2mm higher or lower depending on the case)

-After designing the incision lines, the doctor administers local anesthesia to ensure the patient's comfort throughout the procedure.
+After designing the incision lines, local anesthesia is administered to ensure the comfort throughout the procedure.

 The doctor makes incisions along the marked lines, then separates the mucosal layer.
 This is a procedure requiring high expertise, adhering to the following principles:

-• Do not compromise the vermillion border of the lip.
+• Preserve the vermilion border of the lip

-• Ensure the post-surgical vestibular depth does not interfere with any functions of this area.
+• Ensure that post-surgical vestibular depth does not interfere with oral function

-The recovery period for this surgery is relatively short, lasting 1–2 weeks depending on the case.
-Patients may experience swelling, pain, or a feeling of tightness when smiling immediately after surgery, but these symptoms will gradually subside over time.
+The recovery period is relatively short, typically lasting 1–2 weeks depending on the individual case.
+Patients may experience:

-• Keep the treatment area clean: Avoid vigorous brushing; use mouthwash instead.
+• Maintain oral hygiene: Avoid vigorous brushing; use prescribed mouthwash instead.

 • Avoid touching the treatment area.